Losant/losant-docs/docs/workflows/triggers/mqtt.md

 The payload will include the MQTT message on the `data` field, as well as the standard workflow payload information.
 The `triggerType` will be "mqttTopic" when using the Losant broker, and "integration" when using one of your integrations.

-When triggering from the Losant broker, the value of `data` for the MQTT trigger will be a string (unlike most other triggers, where the value of the `data` field is an object).
+When triggering from the Losant broker, the value of `data` for the MQTT Trigger will be a string (unlike most other triggers, where the value of the `data` field is an object).
 In the general case, an MQTT workflow payload triggered by the Losant broker will look like the following:

 ```json
 {